-Channel your inner adventurer in Rome’s catacombs
+Get adventurous in Rome’s catacombs

 Rome’s catacombs expand for hundreds of kilometers under the modern city: while safe to visit, make sure the kids (and you!) never leave the side of your guide as you will get lost.

 If you have a young foodie in your travel party Rome will turn out to be a real treat.

 The best place to do so is the area of the old ghetto and the thing to order are artichokes.
 Make also sure you taste desserts as they are truly special.

-The symbol of Rome is a she wolf feeding two children: Rome’s founder Romolo and his brother Remo.
+The symbol of Rome is a she-wolf feeding two children: Rome’s founder Romolo and his brother Remo.

-Smell the roses in the city’s rose garden
+Smell the flowers in Rome’s rose garden

 The garden is lovely in spring and has a gorgeous view over the palace of the emperors just in front.